afsalthaj/fp-generator/README.md

 All without performance/memory issues, while processing with max concurrency.

 ## TODO
 The delay in data generation can be currently incorporated using `Thread.sleep` with in the generator function.
 This implies the sleep time is used by other threads of data generation + processing concurrently.
-While this is not a idiomatic way when talking to a library, we are working on accepting delay as a parameter within the abstraction.
+While this is not an idiomatic way when talking to a library, we are working on accepting delay as a parameter within the abstraction.